Competitively priced containers for all your needs

 But the Germans aren't that traditional at all, are they?

 Well, my wife is German and, generally speaking, I know the Germans well.
 Of course, they can be traditional, such as with their Sunday rolls or hundreds of types of bread.
 But they are also innovative and open to new things.
 Just look at all the digital start-ups in Berlin, for instance.
-The traditional mindset and openness to break new ground are not mutually exclusive to Germany.
+The traditional mindset and openness to breaking new ground are not mutually exclusive to Germany.

 Most importantly, German customers expect high quality and this was the most important reason to start in the German market.
 We received so much feedback that helped us implement improvements quickly.
 This was exactly what we were hoping for.